Montana: Montana and World War I

 War sentiment was complicated by labor issues.
 The Anaconda Copper Company, which was at its historic peak of copper production, was an extremely powerful force in Montana, but it also faced criticism and opposition from socialist newspapers and unions struggling to make gains for their members.
 In Butte, a multiethnic community with a significant European immigrant population, labor unions, particularly the newly formed Metal Mine Workers' Union, opposed the war on grounds it mostly profited large lumber and mining interests.
 In the wake of ramped-up mine production and the Speculator Mine disaster in June 1917, Industrial Workers of the World organizer Frank Little arrived in Butte to organize miners.
 He gave some speeches with inflammatory antiwar rhetoric.
 On August 1, 1917, he was dragged from his boarding house by masked vigilantes, and hanged from a railroad trestle, considered a lynching.
 Little's murder and the strikes that followed resulted in the National Guard being sent to Butte to restore order.
 Overall, anti-German and antilabor sentiment increased and created a movement that led to the passage of the Montana Sedition Act the following February.
 In addition, the Council of Defense was made a state agency with the power to prosecute and punish individuals deemed in violation of the Act.
 The council also passed rules limiting public gatherings and prohibiting the speaking of German in public.

 In the wake of the legislative action in 1918, emotions rose.
 U.S. Attorney Burton K. Wheeler and several district court judges who hesitated to prosecute or convict people brought up on charges were strongly criticized.
 Wheeler was brought before the Council of Defense, though he avoided formal proceedings, and a district court judge from Forsyth was impeached.
 Burnings of German-language books and several near-hangings occurred.
 The prohibition on speaking German remained in effect into the early 1920s.
 Complicating the wartime struggles, the 1918 influenza epidemic claimed the lives of more than 5,000 Montanans.
 The suppression of civil liberties that occurred led some historians to dub this period "Montana's Agony".

 Depression era

 An economic depression began in Montana after World War I and lasted through the Great Depression until the beginning of World War II.
+In 1917, a decade-long drought began, straining farms in the state.
+After the war, the national military stopped buying food, causing food prices and, thus, farmers' incomes to fall dramatically.
 This caused great hardship for farmers, ranchers, and miners.